 Alaska Regional Hospital, Alaska Surgery Center, Alpine Surgery Center, and the Surgery Center of Anchorage are the only PPO Facilities for Inpatient and Outpatient services obtained in the Municipality of Anchorage.
 (PPO facilities within the Aetna network in Anchorage other than Alaska Regional Hospital, Alaska Surgery Center, Alpine Surgery Center, and the Surgery Center of Anchorage are considered non-PPO facilities.)
-If you use a facility other than Alaska Regional Hospital, Alaska Surgery Center, Alpine Surgery Center, or the Surgery Center of Anchorage for Inpatient or Outpatient services:
+If you use a facility other than Alaska Regional Hospital, Alaska Surgery Center of Anchorage for Inpatient or Outpatient services: